Part geek, major foodie and part farmer Heidi left tech and co-founded Down Island Farm to produce ground crops and Martha's Vineyard Sea Salt.

->> They found the island off-season even more beautiful.
+>> They found the island off-season even more beautiful. <<

 The following year, they came back to celebrate Valentine’s Day.
 They just could not get enough of this place.

-Two years later, established Down Island Farm.
-They had dreams of growing produce, but what soil existed was atop all clay.
+Two years later, they established Down Island Farm with dreams of growing produce, but what soil existed was all clay.
 That’s when they heard from other farmers why they passed on the same land.
 “Oh, well” they thought, “there’s got to be something we can farm from this property.”
-After a bunch of research, they got creative, producing edible flowers and later Shiitake mushrooms in the abundant Oaks
+After a bunch of research, they got creative, producing edible flowers and later Shiitake mushrooms in the abundant Oak trees.

 Undaunted, Curt and Heidi dreamed and schemed about ways that they could farm full-time – grow hops for local beer?
 Sugar beets or potatoes for local vodka?
 Each crop seemed cool but unsustainable.

->> A light bulb went off in Heidi’s head.
+>> A light bulb went off in Heidi’s head. <<

 She turned the bag over and looked at the ingredient list.
 Rather than local sea salt, all that was listed was a generic “sea salt”.
 Heidi ran into Alley’s General Store and checked for other locally harvested sea salt on the shelf but found none.